-- 30th March: first draft to be submitted to supervisor, approximately 6-8 weeks would be required to review; - April May: first draft being reviewed by supervisor, students should continue to work on thesis; - June August: first draft approved by primary supervisor, sent to second supervisor and working on final draft; - Sept 1: final draft for primary supervisor - Sept 30: final submission date; thesis sent to the nominated External Examiner and Internal Examiner.
+30th March: first draft to be submitted to supervisor, approximately 6-8 weeks would be required to review;

+April - May: first draft being reviewed by supervisor, students should continue to work on thesis; identify and gain agreement from examiners if this has not already happened

+June - August: first draft approved by primary supervisor, sent to second supervisor (who will confirm that it is ready for submission) and working on final draft;

+Sept 1: final draft for primary supervisor

+Sept 30: final submission date; thesis sent to the nominated External Examiner and Internal Examiner.
 Independent chairperson appointed and date for viva voce set.

+The viva voce will then normally take place a few months after submission.
+Depending on the outcome you may pass without corrections, pass subject to specified revisions (with a timeframe given depending on the scale of the work needed), not pass but be allowed to resubmit or (in very rare cases) not pass and not be allowed to resubmit.